Oberhasli Does

 Gem came to us along with Axel and Buddy, and she shares the same sire as Axel.
 Whose heavier bone and strong build definitely show through in them.
 That substance from their sire gives Gem a nice depth of body that we appreciate in our foundation does.

 She’s a sturdy doe with a well-attached rear udder showing good height and medial strength.
-The foreudder has a mild pocket we’re aiming to improve in her kids .
-She stands slightly cow-hocked but she moves freely and confidently.
-Gem is not as dairy in appearance as Daisy, but she’s got a solid, productive build and has been a reliable doe on the milk stand once she found her routine.
+The foreudder has a moderate pocket we’re aiming to improve in her kids.
+Gem is a little more robust and she’s got a solid, productive build.
+She has been a reliable doe on the milk stand once she found her routine.
 She was very close to a gallon a day at peak as a two year old first freshener.

-Gem isn’t as dairy in appearance as Daisy, but she makes up for it with her capacity, power, and solid temperament.
 Her daughter, Ruby, inherited her pretty head and strong bone, along with a touch of that same front-end solidness that I would like to see refined a bit.
-Paired with Tails, he should help improve both of them overall.

 Azalea Dairy Goats Gem